timmybird/fogis-reporter/CONTRIBUTING.md

 6. Update documentation if necessary
 7. Add tests for new features
 8. Make sure your code follows the project's coding standards
+9. **Clean up temporary files**: Remove any temporary markdown files or other temporary files before merging
-9. Request a review from a maintainer
+10. Request a review from a maintainer

 ## Issue Reporting Guidelines